nemonik/Intellect/README.md

 	18 	intellect.forget_all()

-It may be preferable for you to sub-class intellect.Intellect.Intellect in order to add @Callable decorated methods in order to permit these methods to be called from a the _then_-portion of the rule.
+It may be preferable for you to sub-class _intellect.Intellect.Intellect_ class in order to add @Callable decorated methods that will in turn permit these methods to be called from a the _then_-portion of the rule.

 For example, MyIntellect is created to sub-class Intellect: